-I have a cunning plan!
-Read my review, then go and see Blackadder at South Hill Park for hip thrusts and saucy bants.
+REVIEW: I have a cunning plan!
+See Blackadder at South Hill Park for hip thrusts and saucy bants.

 Holy cod piece!
 What a first night at South Hill Park’s Wilde Theatre.
 The tights were tight, the codpieces were packing a punch and the show was heavy on sexual innuendo.
 It can only be Blackadder.
 So, I’m bashing out a review as there are only four days left to catch it.
 If you love comedy, saucy humour and loved the original TV series, read on!